History of the Communist Party USA: 2000–present day: change in alignment

 Although the CPUSA no longer runs candidates under its own banner, it does run occasional candidates as independents or as Democrats.
 In 2009 Rick Nagin came close to winning a city council seat in Cleveland.
 Nagin won 24% of the votes and second place in the primary and therefore advanced to the general election.
 He lost the general election, although he gained 45% of the votes.
 In 2019 Wahsayah Whitebird, a member of the CPUSA, won a seat on the city council of Ashland, WI.
 In April 2021 CPUSA staff released an article/statement declaring it was time to begin running candidates once again.
 CPUSA has begun exploring running explicitly communist candidates under the party name in local elections in the very near future.
 Estimating current membership in the CPUSA can be difficult.
 While various sources claim 5,000 active members, the Trump era has led to a large spike in membership and a reconstituting of the Young Communist League.
 Estimates now run as high as 8,000 for combined membership in the CPUSA and the newly reformed youth league.

-During the 2020 election CPUSA self-published articles written by the party staff in tacit support of then candidate Joe Biden and in vehement opposition to President Donald Trump, CPUSA accused Trump of spreading "deadly hate" during the election.
+During the 2020 presidential election CPUSA self-published articles written by the party staff in tacit support of then candidate Joe Biden and in vehement opposition to President Donald Trump, CPUSA accused Trump of spreading "deadly hate" during the election.
 CPUSA has published unofficial (articles on the CPUSA website but not written by party staff) articles likening the 2020 election movement to elect Joe Biden to another Popular Front.
-In the wake of the January 6 Capitol Riot the party released an article calling for the forced removal of Donald Trump from office.
+In the wake of the January 6 Capitol Riot the party released an article calling for the impeachment of Donald Trump from office.
 An increasingly militant and growing youth sector played instrumental roles in the Black Lives Matter demonstrations and in the national fight to save Public Housing.

+In July 2024, dissenting members of the CPUSA formed their own party, the American Communist Party, citing the CPUSA's support for the Democratic Party and alleged abandonment of Marxism–Leninism, with online political commentators Haz Al-Din as its founding Chairman and Jackson Hinkle as a founding Plenary Committee member.
+The party, Haz Al-Din, and Jackson Hinkle have drawn criticism for populist tactics such as MAGA Communism.

+During the 2024 presidential election, an article published by the CPUSA accused presidential candidates Cornel West, Jill Stein, and Claudia de la Cruz of splitting the vote from Kamala Harris, asserting she is the "only viable anti-MAGA candidate", claiming the other candidates have no chance of winning.
+Co-Chair of the CPUSA, Joe Sims, on the party's podcast, Good Morning Revolution, agreed with the assessment that Kamala Harris is the 'lesser evil' candidate compared to Donald Trump and endorsed strategically voting for the Democratic Party in the atmosphere of alleged fascism from the Republican Party.